kabirahuja2431/kabirahuja2431.github.io/index.md

 ## Research Interests

 I am broadly interested in Natural Language Processing (NLP), mainly towards understanding and improving the capabilities of language models.
 Some specific areas that I am currently working on or have looked at in the past include:

+**🍩 Narrative Understanding and Reasoning**: Can LLMs exhibit deeper narrative comprehension and reasoning capabilities?
+Our [recent work](https://arxiv.org/abs/2504.11900) studies plot hole detection or finding inconsistencies in stories as a proxy for these capabilities.

 **🔭 Science of Language Models.** I am fascinated towards gaining an in-depth understanding of how language models work, their capabilities, and limitations.
 Some of my work in this space has included studying inductive biases that influence hierarchical generalization in transformers ([TACL](https://arxiv.org/abs/2404.16367)), understanding in-context learning through a Bayesian perspective ([ICLR 2024](https://arxiv.org/abs/2306.04891)), and analyzing capabilities and limitations of transformers and RNNs by studying them on Formal languages ([EMNLP 2020](https://aclanthology.org/2020.emnlp-main.576/), [COLING 2020](https://arxiv.org/abs/2011.03965)).